anijs/anijs/README.md

 ## Usage

 Put the AniJS file on your page or [use AMD](https://github.com/anijs/anijs/wiki/Using-amd).
+Also it can be loaded from the [CDN](http://www.jsdelivr.com/#!anijs).

 ```xml
 <script src="anijs-min.js"></script>
 ```